Skip navigation Syracuse University Humanities Center

 Engaged Humanities Postdoctoral Fellows

-Launched in AY24 as a biennial opportunity, the Humanities Center, in partnership with the Engaged Humanities Network, supports two postdoctoral fellows whose work combines publicly-engaged research, programming, curriculum development and teaching within their 2-year appointment.
+Launched in AY24 as a biennial opportunity, the Humanities Center, in partnership with the Engaged Humanities Network and Office of Research, supports two postdoctoral fellows whose work combines publicly-engaged research, programming, curriculum development and teaching within their 2-year appointment.

 Meet the current postdoc fellows